Use cases

 That’s where Engaige comes in, and yes, that’s us 😊

-Neither Freshdesk nor Zendesk can chain helpdesk, e-commerce, returns and subscriptions in one autonomous conversation.
-As ai agents for ecommerce go, both fall short of true resolution.
-Freshdesk's Freddy AI can execute some Shopify actions, but it requires complex workflow setup and delivers 30 to 45% real resolution.
-Zendesk's AI defaults to agent-approval for destructive actions.
+Neither Freshdesk nor Zendesk chains helpdesk, e-commerce, returns and subscriptions in one autonomous conversation out of the box.
+Engaige is an AI customer support tool for e-commerce built to do exactly that.
+Freshdesk’s Freddy AI can execute some Shopify actions, but it requires complex workflow setup and merchants report real resolution nearer 30 to 45%.
+Zendesk’s AI defaults to agent-approval for destructive actions.
 Both leave your team handling the work the AI was supposed to do.

 Engaige works alongside both platforms as a layer that connects your full e-commerce stack.
 Set up your workflows, define your support policies and connect your tools in days, not months.
 The AI manager lets you test every policy and simulate real conversations before going live.
 You launch fast and launch confidently.